ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldSpectralLineImaging.rst

 option of writing out multiple sub-cubes (each having a subset of the full range of channels).

 A final task can perform image-based continuum subtraction.
-This uses the *robust_contsub.py* script in the ACES directory to fit and subtract a low-order polynomial to each spectrum in the cube separately.
-This task is intended as a demonstration of this capability - there will be an ASKAPsoft equivalent to this in a future release.
-The task assumes that the python script is in *$ACES/tools* - if it is not found, the task will not run.
+There are two choices for this step, made via the ``SPECTRAL_IMSUB_SCRIPT`` parameter.
+The first uses the *robust_contsub.py* script in the ACES directory to fit and subtract a low-order polynomial to each spectrum in the cube separately.
+The second uses the *contsub_im.py* script which uses a Savitzky-Golay filter to find and remove the spectral baseline, again in each spectrum of the cube separately.
+These tasks are intended as demonstrations of this capability - there will be an ASKAPsoft equivalent to this in a future release.
+The task assumes that the requested python script is in *$ACES/tools* - if it is not found, the task will not run.

 The variables presented below work in the same manner as those for the continuum imaging, albeit with names that clearly refer to the